ScottLogic/iOS8-day-by-day/02-sharing-extension/02-sharing-extension.md

 hit share then the debugger will automatically attach to the process associated with the extension.
-4. You can use the sharing extension from other apps on the simulator, but you won't have debuggin access.
+4. You can use the sharing extension from other apps on the simulator, but you won't have debugging access.
 It's good to get it to a working state and then test it within the Photos app.